NVIDIA-Merlin/Merlin/examples/README.md

 - Use multiple GPUs and nodes with NVTabular for feature engineering.
 - Train recommender system models with the Merlin Models for TensorFlow.
 - Train recommender system models with HugeCTR using multiple GPUs.
-- Inference with the Triton Inference Server and Merlin Models for TensorFlow or HugeCTR.
+- Inference with the Triton Inference Server and Merlin Models for TensorFlow.

 ### [Training and Serving with Merlin on AWS SageMaker](./sagemaker-tensorflow/)